top of page

 JIHiHtsmDNslYpz-800x450-noPad.jpg

-It is evident that the future of a vibrant Ukrainian academy depends not only on the ability of Ukrainians to win this treacherous war, but on the international academic and human rights community to enable and equip Ukrainian instruction, education, and research in the meantime.
-Endangered Scholars Worldwide (ESW) commends the financial and academic support provided by universities and other academic institutions across the globe by hosting Ukrainian professors and students that have left their homes since the beginning of the war, including Ukrainian Global University (UGU) which has worked in partnership with the New University in Exile Consortium (the Consortium).
-We encourage universities and colleges around the world to continue to forge collaborations with organizations like UGU in order to provide residential and remote fellowships to both those who have left and cannot leave Ukraine because of the legal constraints of martial law and those who deliberately choose to stay at their universities in solidarity with their colleagues and students remaining in the country.
-The Consortium continues to compile a comprehensive list of resources intended to support Ukrainian academics and students that can be found here.
-The Consortium’s petition in support of Ukraine has also been signed by over 2,300 signatories, which ESW has endorsed and circulated, as well.
+It is evident that the future of a vibrant Ukrainian academy depends not only on the ability of Ukrainians to win this treacherous war, but also on the international academic and human rights community helping to enable and equip Ukrainian education and research in the meantime.
+Endangered Scholars Worldwide (ESW) commends the financial and academic support provided by universities and other academic institutions across the globe which are hosting Ukrainian professors and students who have left their homes because of the war, including Ukrainian Global University (UGU), which has worked in partnership with the New University in Exile Consortium (the Consortium).
+The Consortium has compiled a comprehensive list of resources intended to support Ukrainian academics and students that can be found here, and the Consortium’s petition in support of Ukraine was also signed by over 2,500 people, which ESW has endorsed and circulated, as well.
+We encourage universities and colleges around the world to continue to forge collaborations with organizations like UGU in order to provide residential and remote fellowships to both those who have left and those that cannot leave Ukraine because of the legal constraints of martial law and those who deliberately choose to stay at their universities in solidarity with their colleagues and students.
+We invite the global community to join our call.

 Please send appeals to your local and national representatives and review the resources below to donate, send appeals, and sign petitions in support of Ukraine: